 And for doing this we need some models which provide the strategies to map the user threads with kernel threads.

 What is the difference between a single-threaded and multithreaded process?

 In a single-threaded process, the execution of the process occurs in a sequence.
 And in the multithreaded process, the execution of several parts of a program can be executed parallelly or at the same time.

 What are the advantages of using multithreading instead of multiple processes?

-We can run multiple threads concurrently on various CPU in the multiprocessor environment.
-This means multiple threads run much faster in a multiprocessor area than a uniprocessor.
+We can run multiple threads concurrently on various CPUs in the multiprocessor environment.
+This means multiple threads run much faster in a multiprocessor area than in a uniprocessor.
 And multiple threads also run faster than multiple processes as threads require fewer resources and create less overhead.